 Wise has been providing a virtual bank account for some years, and it is called the Wise Borderless Account.
-The Wise Borderless Account is a multiple currency accounts that allows you to hold money in over forty currencies, including Canadian dollars and U.S. dollars.
+The Wise Borderless Account is a multiple currency account that allows you to hold money in over forty currencies, including Canadian dollars and U.S. dollars.

 You can also receive money in USD, EUR, GBP, AUD, or NZD currencies and send money to over fifty countries.
 There is a Wise app on which you can always monitor your account balance.
 The highest amount you can hold in a U.S. Borderless account is $1 million, and this equally applies to the Wise Borderless Account.

 On this account, you’ll enjoy no monthly fees, no minimum account requirement, and zero maintenance fees.
 However, you’ll pay a 2% fee on ATM withdrawals once it exceeds $250 in thirty days.